LLB (Durham), BCL (Oxford), PhD (Cambridge)

 Socially responsive work: member of the UCT Law Advice Programme, available to provide advice to the Legal Resources Centre and Women’s Legal Centre on international law issues.

-Selected publications and presentations:
+Most recent publications and conference presentations:

 Woolaver, H., and S. Williams (eds.), Civil Society and International Criminal Justice in Africa: Challenges and Opportunities (Juta, 2016).